Not being able to connect to your VPN can be extremely frustrating.

 Try Alternative VPN

-If NordVPN is not working and you can’t seem to find a solution to the problem, the best thing would be to try an alternative VPN.
+If NordVPN is not working and you can’t seem to find a solution to the problem, the best thing would be to cancel subscription and try an alternative VPN.
 I know how difficult this transition can be, in terms of time and money, but it’s better than staying unprotected online.

 Although NordVPN is a very capable provider, sometimes these things happen.